Character (Dark Tranquillity album)

-Character is the seventh studio album by the Swedish melodic death metal band Dark Tranquillity.
+Character is the seventh studio album by Swedish melodic death metal band Dark Tranquillity.
 The album was first released on 24 January 2005 through Century Media Records.
 The corresponding single, "Lost to Apathy", was previously featured on the Lost to Apathy EP, their first EP released in nearly ten years.
+The album title appears in the song "Am I 1?".

 This album is heavier than the band's previous album, with more aggressive and faster songs.
 Like the band's previous album, there are no clean vocals.

 The enhanced CD and digipak editions of the album include the video clip for the single "Lost to Apathy".
 A music video was also made for "The New Build".
 The album was also released as an LP with different cover art.

 Track listing

 Japanese version

 The Japanese version of the album contains two bonus tracks previously released on the Lost to Apathy EP:

 Digipak edition

 There is a second CD included with the digipak.
 It includes the following tracks: